Belarus authorities free detainees amid protesters’ pressure

 Amid growing public dismay, dozens of military and police veterans posted videos in which they dumped their uniforms and insignia in the trash.
 Several popular anchors at Belarus’ state TV stations have quit.

 The demonstrations have spread even though the protest lacks leaders.
-The top opposition challenger in the vote, Sviatlana Tsikhanouskaya, suddenly emerged Tuesday in neighboring Lithuania and called on her supporters to stop protests in a video that her associates said was recorded under pressure from law enforcement officials before she left.
+Tsikhanouskaya abruptly left for Lithuania on Tuesday, calling on her supporters to stop protests in a video that her associates said was recorded under pressure from law enforcement officials before her departure.
 The 37-year-old former teacher had joined the race to replace her husband, an opposition blogger, who has been jailed since May.

+In a new video statement released Friday, Tsikhanouskaya again challenged Lukashenko’s victory, saying that copies of protocols from precincts where the vote was counted fairly show her winning 60-70% of the vote.
+She urged the government to end violence and engage in dialogue with protesters.

+“The Belarusians will never want to live under the current government,” she said.
+“The authorities have turned peaceful demonstrations into a blood bath.”

 The massive protests against election results and police brutality have been an unprecedented challenge to Lukashenko, who has been in power since 1994 and earned the nickname of “Europe’s last dictator” for his relentless crackdown on dissent.
 The scope and ferocity of the police clampdown were remarkable even for Lukashenko’s iron-fisted rule, triggering widespread anger.